 Make sure you have written down your highest bid for each property before you even start.
 Never budge under any circumstances.
 If you think that your emotions are likely to get the best of you, then it may be worth taking a friend or family member with you.
 But make sure it’s someone who will not have any emotional attachment either.
 You could even ask them to bid on your behalf.

 Know what you are going to buy

 A property may say that it’s three bedrooms but if one of them has no windows and is too small.
 If you cannot fit a full bed, it may be unusable and will need to remove walls to create a larger bedroom.
 This could mean you are, in fact, buying a two-bed property instead of three.

-If you are the successful bidder, you may have to pay up to 10% on the day.
+If you are a successful bidder, you may have to pay up to 10% on the day.
 Some auction houses will ask for your payment method available.
-So, make sure you have the money and no limits to stop you making the payments.
+So, make sure you have the money and no limits to stop you from making the payments.

 On the day you will be asked to complete a lot of paperwork.
 So do make sure you have checked the auction house’s catalogue for their full list of document requirements.
 You do not want to find you have forgotten something that could prevent the sale.

 Also, if you are buying a property on someone else’s behalf or with someone else, take their paperwork as well.